Hair loss can feel confusing, frustrating, and honestly, a little unfair.

 What You Can Actually Do About It

-✅ Incorporate Red Light Therapy
+Incorporate Red Light Therapy

-✅ Massage Regularly
+Massage Regularly

-✅ Stay Consistent + Gentle
+Stay Consistent and Gentle

 The Bottom Line